diffusiondata/gateway-examples/README.md

 </ol>

 ##### Sink service
-Sink service refers to the service which can be used to publish data to an external sink from Diffusion topics.
+Sink service refers to the service mode which can be used to publish data to an external sink from Diffusion topics.
 When an update is available for a topic, this update is sent by the framework to application, which can then be published to external sink systems.

 #### Endpoints
 Endpoint is a set of configuration that can be defined to be used in single service or reused across multiple service.
-Usually configurations like details to connect to external source can be defined as an endpoint, if this is reused across multiple services.
+Usually configurations like details to connect to external source can be defined as an endpoint, if this is tobe reused across multiple services.
+Multiple service can refer to the defined endpoint using its name in the configuration.

 #### Operations
 Operations are actions which can be performed against Gateway client or its services.
 These operations can be executed via the Diffusion Management console.
 Gateway client supports 'pause', 'resume' and 'shutdown' operations.
 Services support 'pause' and 'resume' operations.